11BelowStudio/SBIG-2021/README.md

-#I nconvenient Space Rocks 2 - A Dysfunctional, Uncooperative space piloting game!
+# Inconvenient Space Rocks 2 - A Dysfunctional, Uncooperative space piloting game!

 By 11BelowStudio, 2021.
 Made for the 2021 'So Bad It's Good' Jam.